NekoTony/Neko-Cogs/README.md

 <br><br><br>
 <h1 align="center">Cogs</h1>
 <h3 align="center">Fuck.py</h3>
 <p align="center">Fuck is a lovely cog just for the family!!
-It allows you to create a "Fuck you" statement!
+It allows you to create a "Fuck you" statement, and that's it.
 What was he purpose of this?
 THIS IS NONE!!! <br> The cog is perfect for revenge, horrible at weddings</p>